Panic in Paradise, Employee “Pushed the Wrong Button”January 13, 2018, 10:30 AM HST · Updated February 27, 8:22 PM Nikki Schenfeld · 10 Comments

 Around 8:45 a.m., US Senator Brian Schatz tweeted, “There is no missile threat.
 It was a false alarm based on a human error.
 There is nothing more important to Hawai‘i than professionalizing and fool-proofing this process.”

 An Employee Pushed the Wrong Button

-“It was a procedure that occurs at change of shift… and an employee pushed the wrong button,” Governor Ige said in a TV news conference around 10 a.m.
+“It was a procedure that occurs at change of shift… and an employee pushed the wrong button,” Governor Ige said in a TV press conference around 10 a.m.

-During the news conference on TV, Vern Miyagi, Administrator of Hawaii Emergency Management Agency said, “It’s my fault,” although he wasn’t in the building when it happened.
+During the press conference, Vern Miyagi, Administrator of Hawaii Emergency Management Agency said, “It’s my fault,” although he wasn’t in the building when it happened.
 “This will not happen again,” he added.

 Miyagi added that it was an inadvertent mistake that occurred during a change of shift and that there are three people involved in the shift.
 “That should have been caught, it should not have happened,” he added.

 “There is a checklist that is in place and it should have been followed, I am going to look into this and investigate and this will not happen again,” he said.

 “The change in shift routine happens three times a day, seven days a week, 365 days a year, and it occurs flawlessly—today there was an error and we will look into it to avoid it from happening again,” Gov. Ige said.